politylink/politylink-backend/README.md

 ## When running elasticsearch fails

-Due to the permission of directory on elasticsearch, it requires to change file owner.
+Elasticsearch requires to change file owner when you want to run it on the docker.

 https://techoverflow.net/2020/04/18/how-to-fix-elasticsearch-docker-accessdeniedexception-usr-share-elasticsearch-data-nodes/